Written by Nicole Scholz (2nd edition, updated on 3.2.2021),

-Under the proposal, EU4Health would be a stand-alone, dedicated funding programme with a budget of €10.4 billion (in current prices).
-However, during the ongoing negotiations on the EU’s next multiannual financial framework (MFF) for the 2021-2027 period and NGEU, the budget for EU4Health has been reviewed downwards compared with what was originally proposed.
-According to the 21 July 2020 European Council conclusions, the programme will be allocated €1.7 billion.
+EU4Health would be a stand-alone, dedicated funding programme with an originally proposed budget of €10.4 billion (in current prices).
+However, during the negotiations on the 2021-2027 multiannual financial framework (MFF) and NGEU, the budget for EU4Health was revised downwards, with the July 2020 European Council conclusions allocating the programme €1.7 billion.

 |Proposal for a regulation of the European Parliament and of the Council on the establishment of a Programme for the Union’s action in the field of health – for the period 2021-2027 and repealing Regulation (EU) No 282/2014 (‘EU4Health Programme’)|